Cheesy Chicken Enchilada Chili

 Serve with fried tortilla strips or tortilla chips and guacamole or avocado slices.

-This is a sponsored post written by me on behalf of BUSH’s Slow-Simmered Chili Beans and Hunt’s vine ripened tomatoes.
+This is a recipe for Cheesy Chicken Enchilada Chili is a sponsored post written by me on behalf of BUSH’s Slow-Simmered Chili Beans and Hunt’s vine ripened tomatoes.